bullhorn/rest-api-docs/source/includes/entityref/paybill/_discountrate.md

 # Pay and Bill - DiscountRate

-An effective dated entity that represents a Discount Rate
+An effective dated entity that represents a Discount Rate.

 CRUD Access - CREATE, READ, UPDATE, DELETE